Frank Wycheck: Broadcasting career

-Prior to the 2017 Titans preseason, it was announced that Wycheck would step down from being color commentator due to lingering head issues sustained in his football career.
+Before the 2017 Titans preseason, it was announced that Wycheck would step down from being color commentator due to lingering head issues sustained during his football career.
 His absence was supposed to be temporary, but replacement Dave McGinnis returned for the 2018 season and subsequent seasons.
 In a corresponding move, Wycheck also left The Wake Up Zone morning show in 2017.

-Personal life
+Personal life and death

 In 1995, Wycheck married Cherryn Krol.
-They have two children: Deanna (born 1991) and Madison (born 1997). and are now divorced.
-Wycheck was a strong supporter of the Tennessee Special Olympics, hosting the Wycheck Harley Ride charity event.
+They had two children: Deanna (born 1991) and Madison (born 1997), before divorcing in 2009.

+Wycheck was a supporter of the Tennessee Special Olympics, hosting the Wycheck Harley Ride charity event.

+In a 2017 television interview on Fox-WZTV in Nashville, Wycheck stated that he was certain that he had CTE and that he feared the onset of 'scary' symptoms.
+Wycheck stated that he planned to donate his brain to the Concussion Legacy Foundation for study after he died.
+Wycheck estimated that he had as many as 25 concussions during his playing career.

+On December 9, 2023, Wycheck died at age 52 after falling and hitting his head at his home in Chattanooga.
+A post-mortem study found that his brain suffered from chronic traumatic encephalopathy (CTE).